Daniel Swenson

 My Approach to Helping

 I want to help uncover your unique strengths and support you in living a life aligned with your values.
 I have a wide range of experience treating anxiety, depression, trauma, OCD, grief, aging, and substance use disorders.
 My approach to therapy is behavioral and relational.
 I believe that changing behaviors that no longer serve us, and recognizing thoughts as just thoughts, can free us to pursue the relationships, passions, and community that make life worth living.
 I am trained in Dialectical Behavior Therapy, Exposure and Response Prevention, Behavioral Activation, and the DBT Prolonged Exposure Protocol.
 I have a keen interest in plant medicines, and enjoy helping people to integrate and consolidate the wisdom gained through psychedelic experiences.
-I also take a systemic perspective, and view capitalism as a driver of human suffering.
-I help clients find deeper connection and mutual support over striving and consumption.
+I also take a systemic perspective, and support clients in finding ways both to cope with and change the systems in which we operate.

 Why I Became a Therapist

 My path to becoming a therapist was circuitous.
 I graduated college in 2000 and worked as a musician, arts policy researcher, and career counselor, before getting a Master of Social Work degree in 2014.
-I have always been a sensitive person and for most of my 20s relied on alcohol to avoid emotional discomfort.
-I became a parent in my 30s and have been challenged in new and unexpected ways.
+I have always been a sensitive person and have worked hard to find ways to regulate my own emotions, by letting go of problematic coping strategies and building new ones.
+I am a parent of a middle-schooler.
 All of this lived experience informs my clinical work.

 Contact Daniel